- Purchase the complete Expat Arrivals Sao Paulo Guide (PDF)

 São Paulo Gay Pride Parade (May/June)

-Although the date can shift from year to year, the city’s enthusiasm for Formula 1 Grand Prix does not.
+Although the date can shift from year to year, the city’s enthusiasm for São Paulo Grand Prix does not.
 The home of driving legends such as Emerson Fittipaldi and Felipe Massa, the event demands the F1 world’s attention.
 The city occasionally hosts the last race of the season, which adds to the event's magic and magnitude.

-Held on 31 December every year, runners from all over the world come to run through the city’s streets in this traditional marathon.
-It's Brazil's oldest and most prestigious street race and boasts thousands of participants each year.
+Held on 31 December every year, runners from all over the world come to run through the city’s streets in this traditional road race.
+It's Brazil's oldest street race and boasts thousands of participants each year.
+Though the track's distance is shorter than a traditional marathon, the heat, along with the hilly terrain, make this a challenging run.

 New Year’s Eve (December)